Brigyn: Biography

 Brigyn competed and won the Pan Celtic Song Contest, Dingle in April 2011, as a result of Ynyr winning the Cân i Gymru competition a month earlier.

 During 2012, Brigyn teamed up with Hefin Huws to arrange, record and perform a collection of songs from both their catalogues for the Cymdeithas yr Iaith celebratory festival "Hanner Cant".

 In November 2014, to celebrate the 10th anniversary of Brigyn, a fourth collection of newly penned songs were release as an album, aptly named Brigyn 4.

 Barely a year after the release of "Brigyn4", another collection of songs was released in 2015 under the title "Dulog" (Armadillo), named after the little creature that can be seen in Patagonia.
 The Patagonian theme ran strongly through the album - with direct references to the interesting history of 'Y Wladfa' and its people throughout the songs ['Malacara', 'Ana', 'Dôl y Plu' and 'Pentre sydyn' to name but a few].

 The album concluded a year of special events to celebrate the 150th anniversary of Y Wladfa - the Welsh settlement in Patagonia.

 During 2016, Brigyn performed the song "Gadael Bordeaux" for the first time on a BBC Radio Cymru.
 The song, co-written with Rhys Iorwerth commemorates the success of the Wales National Football Team in the Euro 2016 competition.
 In the absence of tours and concerts, and the European Champions Tournament in 2020, Brigyn re-recorded and released the song.

-The most recent album by Brigyn was released in November 2019, titled "Lloer".
-Most songs performed acoustically and recorded live, this raw, wintery, heart-warming collection also showcased a wealth of contributors - including Bryn Terfel, Linda Griffiths (Plethyn), Meinir Gwilym and Gareth Bonello (The Gentle Good).
+Brigyn's latest album was released in November 2019, titled "Lloer", contains mainly acoustic songs recorded live.
+This collection also showcased several contributors - including Bryn Terfel, Linda Griffiths (Plethyn), Meinir Gwilym and Gareth Bonello (The Gentle Good).